massamany/WireMockCsv/README.md

 The structure allows defining expected result structure and where will be integrated the request result.
 The result place is represented by a parameter named "${WireMockCsv}".
 Default structure is `${WireMockCsv}`, to simply output the JSONified result.

+It can be overriden in several ways:

+* Global configuration (see Global configuration chapter below)
+* Override it in a specific request (see rechercherFactures or rechercherFactures2 examples) with the following syntax:

 Structure change example:

     "structure": {
       "main": "${WireMockCsv}"
     },

 The request allows:

 * Listing a table lines, with one or more filters from HTTP parameters.
 * Performing joins, subselects.
 * Obtaining a complex Object hierarchy as a result, with sub-objects and sub-lists.